On the Application of Reliability Theory to Cellular Network Mobility Performance Analysis: Network Model

 \section{Network Model}

 The considered 5G beamformed network model includes all the major relevant functionalities applicable to the physical and the medium access layer \cite{38901, 38802, SubhyalMPUEpaper}.
 A list of the complete simulation parameters can be found in \cite[Sec.\,III.A]{Subhyalhandblockagepaper}.
-An outdoor urban-micro cellular deployment consisting of a standard hexagonal grid with seven sites, each divided into three cells, is considered.
-This has been defined in \textit{3GPP TR 38.901} as part of the evaluation standards\cite{38901} and is shown in Fig.\,\ref{fig:Fig1}.
+An outdoor urban-micro cellular deployment consisting of a standard hexagonal grid with seven sites, each divided into three cells, is considered, as defined in \textit{3GPP TR 38.901} as part of the evaluation standards\cite{38901}.
+More details of the exact network layout can be found in Fig. 4 of \cite{Subhyalhandblockagepaper}.
 Although the hexagonal grid model might differ from realistic deployments, this simplification offers an equitable abstraction to existing 5G and beyond 5G networks.
 The carrier frequency is \SI{28} {GHz}, and the inter-site distance is \SI{200}{m}.
 The transmitter (Tx)-side beamforming model is based on \cite{Umurchannelmodelpaper}, where a 12-beam grid configuration is considered. $K_b=4$\,beams are simultaneously scheduled for all cells in the network.
 Beams $b \in \{1,\ldots,8\}$ have smaller beamwidth and higher beamforming gain and cover regions further apart from the BS.
 Beams $b \in \{9,\ldots,12\}$ have larger beamwidth and relatively smaller beamforming gain and cover regions closer to the BS.
-This can also be seen in Fig.\,\ref{fig:Fig1}, where the eight outer beams are shown in light, and the four inner beams are shown in dark .
-Further details of the channel model relating to shadow and fast fading can be found in \cite[Sec.\,IV]{SubhyalMPUEpaper}.
+A wrap-around is considered, meaning that the hexagonal grid is repeated around the original layout in six replicas in order to avoid boundary effects concerning interference.
+Further details of the channel model relating to shadow and fast fading can be found in \cite[Sec.\,III]{SubhyalMPUEpaper}.